yoshithaKO-kore/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/kore.md

 permalink: platform/instructions/en/latest/Agent Transfer/kore

 ---
-Kore.ai XO Platform supports integration with Kore live agent support
+Kore.ai XO Platform supports integration with internal and external Agent Systems to handover the conversations without having to use the BotKit.

 <container>